Piracy in the Caribbean: Privateers

 In the Caribbean the use of privateers was especially popular for what amounted to legal and state-ordered piracy.
 The cost of maintaining a fleet to defend the colonies was beyond national governments of the 16th and 17th centuries.
 Private vessels would be commissioned into a de facto 'navy' with a letter of marque, paid with a substantial share of whatever they could capture from enemy ships and settlements, the rest going to the crown.
 These ships would operate independently or as a fleet, and if they were successful the rewards could be great—when Jean Fleury and his men captured Cortes' vessels in 1523, they found an incredible Aztec treasure that they were allowed to keep.

 Later, when Francis Drake captured the Spanish Silver Train at Nombre de Dios (Panama's Caribbean port at the time) in 1573 his crews were rich for life.
 This was repeated by Piet Hein in 1628, who made a profit of 12 million guilders for the Dutch West India Company.
 This substantial profit made privateering something of a regular line of business; wealthy businessmen or nobles would be quite willing to finance this legitimized piracy in return for a share.
 The sale of captured goods was a boost to colonial economies as well.
 The main imperial countries operating at this time and in the region were the French, English, Spanish, Dutch, and Portuguese.
 Privateers from each country were all ordered to attack the other countries' vessels, especially Spain which was a shared enemy among the other powers.

 By the seventeenth century piracy and privateering became less-acceptable behaviour, especially as many privateers turned into full-blown pirates so they would not have to give part of the profit they made back to their country of employment.
 Corruption led to the removal of many officials over the years, including Governor Nicholas Trott and Governor Benjamin Fletcher.
 One way that governments found and discouraged active pirates and corrupt privateers was through the use of "pirate hunters" who were bribed with all or at least most of the wealth that they would find aboard pirate vessels, along with a set bounty.
 The most renowned pirate hunter was Captain William Kidd, who hit the peak of his legal career in 1695 but later saw the benefits of illegal piracy and made that his new vocation.

 The most well-known privateer corsairs of the eighteenth century in the Spanish colonies were Miguel Enríquez of Puerto Rico and José Campuzano-Polanco of Santo Domingo.
-Miguel Enríquez was a Puerto Rican mulatto who abandoned his work as a shoemaker to work as a privateer.
+Miguel Enríquez was a Puerto Rican mulatto who abandoned his work as a shoemaker to work as a guarda costa privateer.
 Such was the success of Enríquez, that he became one of the wealthiest men in the New World.
 Also highlights the Spanish Amaro Pargo also stands out, who frequently traded in the Caribbean while looting ships of the enemy powers of the Spanish Crown.
 Amaro Pargo lived for ten years in the Caribbean, specifically on the island of Cuba where he had descendants.